Got Red Mite in Your Hen House? These products will help...

 Symptoms

 It can be hard to tell if your chickens have worms which is why prevention and regular worming is important.
 Chicks and younger birds are more susceptible to worms than mature birds.
-A chicken with worms will go off lay, may have diarrhoea, will eat more, and in severe cases will lose weight.
+A chicken with worms can go off lay, may have diarrhoea, will eat more, and in severe cases will lose weight.
 A serious infection can be fatal.
 Chickens with Gapeworm will stretch their neck gasping for air.

 Prevention

 As with all animals, good animal husbandry will mean less risk of your birds getting worms.
 This includes regular cleaning out (disinfecting) of coops, replacing a layer of soil every so often if your birds are penned within a run, and rotating free-range areas so birds aren’t foraging in the same place all the time.
 Making sure enclosed poultry runs are well drained and using fresh bark/mulch/needles in muddy areas may help as its acidic nature discourages parasite and bacterial growth (plus offers the chickens a drier environment to scratch around in!)
 Keeping the grass short will also help as the sun's UV rays will damage and kill the eggs.
 Garlic grated up and added to water or feed can act as a natural preventative.
 Research shows that it appears to have some success at helping to prevent a worm build-up but will not cure an infestation.
-Here at Appletons we recommend Diamol as a preventative it is an organic worming treatment that can be sprinkled on your chickens feed each week.
+Here at Appletons we recommend Diamol as a preventative it is organic and can be sprinkled on your chickens feed each week.
 Apple cider vinegar is said to be an excellent way to clean out bacteria (good and bad) in the gut of poultry, but scientifically, that’s all we can confirm.
 There are many claims about its power as a natural drench, but nothing is proven.
 Use it sparingly as regular use of it can lead to other health issues.

 Treatment